Bridgeconn/vachan-api/docs/V2 Change log.md

 For testing, it connects to the original database, but rolls back all the changes after each test.
 So each test is independant of each other from a DB perspective.

+For every API endpoint, we perform certain common tests like checking for the correct response object with the default parameters, validation of each of the parameters based on their types, value, etc

 ## Database Changes

 ### content_types table